Skip to main content

 What if different tax rates impact the same account?

 Fathom allows tax rates to be set at the individual account level.
-If there are different consumption or sales tax rates impacting the same account, then we recommend using a working effective rate (WER) or, if impacting a new revenue account, a blended rate as the tax rate for that account.
+If different consumption or sales tax rates are impacting the same account, then we recommend using a working effective rate (WER) or, if impacting a new revenue account, a blended rate as the tax rate for that account.

 Working Effective Rate (WER)=